igusouz/eshop-irls/README.md

 A fully containerized, distributed e-commerce platform built with .NET 8, following DDD, CQRS, Vertical Slice Architecture / Clean Architecture, and a microservices approach.

 The system exposes its features through a Razor Pages Web App, which communicates exclusively with the backend via a YARP API Gateway.

 Internally, services exchange data using REST, gRPC, and RabbitMQ.

+All services are orchestrated via Docker, using Docker Compose generated from Visual Studio orchestration tools.